h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

 -----------------------------------------
 This feature reads data from Hive via a standard JDBC connection.

-Obtain the Hive JDBC Client Jar
+Obtain the Hive JDBC Client JAR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To be able to connect to Hive, Sparkling Water will need Hive JDBC Client Jar on the class-path.
+To be able to connect to Hive, Sparkling Water will need Hive JDBC Client JAR on the class-path.
 The jar can be obtained
 from in the following ways.

 - For Hortonworks, Hive JDBC client jars can be found at